In Practice: Providing In-Person Services Behind Bars

 (Please note the time in your timezone: 12pm–1:30pm Mountain, 1pm–2:30pm Central, 2pm–3:30pm Eastern)

-The session is geared toward advocates, but anyone who works with current or former detainees is encouraged to attend.
-The webinar is being supported by the Department of Justice’s Office on Violence Against Women.
+The webinar is geared toward advocates, but anyone who works with current or former detainees is encouraged to attend.
+This series of webinars is being supported by the Department of Justice’s Office on Violence Against Women.